 Tips for Avoiding Contamination by Manure

-- If you are buying packaged manure, the bag should state whether it is pathogen-free.
-And don't assume that just because it is sold as fertilizer that it is fully composted.
+If you are buying packaged manure, the bag should state whether it is pathogen-free.
+Don't assume that just because it is sold as fertilizer that it is fully composted.
 If you are getting your manure locally, inquire at the farm if their animals have had any health problems.

 Thoroughly wash your hands and nails before and after harvesting produce grown with manure.
-Since root crops (beets, carrots, radishes...) and leafy vegetables (chard, lettuce, spinach...) are the most susceptible to contamination.
-Be sure to wash all vegetables well and possibly peel before eating.
-Cooking will also kill pathogens.
+Since root crops (beets, carrots, radishes) and leafy vegetables (chard, lettuce, spinach) are the most susceptible to contamination, wash these vegetables well and possibly peel them before eating.
+Cooking will also kill most pathogens.

-Not All Manure is Created Equal
+Not All Manure Is Created Equal

 Most sources recommend avoiding the use of pig, cat, and dog manure in the garden because it may contain parasites that can survive in the soil and infect humans.